Writing Your Letter of Inquiry (LOI)

 5. Plan for next grant cycle.

-If your LOI is declined, the specific project is not eligible for application for 12 months from the decline date.
-New or different proposals are welcome as soon as the next deadline.
+If your LOI is declined, you may reapply with the same project as soon as the next deadline.